Junkers Ju 87: Early design

 The Ju 87's principal designer, Hermann Pohlmann, held the opinion that any dive-bomber design needed to be simple and robust.
 This led to many technical innovations, such as the retractable undercarriage being discarded in favour of one of the Stuka's distinctive features, its fixed and "spatted" undercarriage.
 Pohlmann continued to carry on developing and adding to his ideas and those of Dipl Ing Karl Plauth (Plauth was killed in a flying accident in November 1927), and produced the Ju A 48, which underwent testing on 29 September 1928.
 The military version of the Ju A 48 was designated the Ju K 47.

 After the Nazis came to power, the design was given priority.
-Despite initial competition from the Henschel Hs 123, the Reichsluftfahrtministerium (RLM, the German aviation ministry) turned to the designs of Herman Pohlmann of Junkers and co-designer of the K 47, Karl Plauth.
-During the trials with the K 47 in 1932, the double vertical stabilisers were introduced to give the rear gunner a better field of fire.
+Despite initial competition from the Henschel Hs 123, the Reichsluftfahrtministerium (RLM/German aviation ministry) turned to the designs of Herman Pohlmann of Junkers and co-designer of the K 47, Karl Plauth.
+During the trials with the K 47 in 1932, double vertical stabilisers were introduced to give the rear gunner a better field of fire.
 The main, and what was to be the most distinctive, feature of the Ju 87 was its double-spar inverted gull wings.

 After Plauth's death, Pohlmann continued the development of the Junkers dive bomber.
 The Ju A 48 registration D-ITOR, was originally fitted with a BMW 132 engine, producing 450 kW (600 hp).
 The machine was also fitted with dive brakes for dive testing.
 The aircraft was given a good evaluation and "exhibited very good flying characteristics".

 Ernst Udet took an immediate liking to the concept of dive-bombing after flying the Curtiss F11C Goshawk.
 When Walther Wever and Robert Ritter von Greim were invited to watch Udet perform a trial flight in May 1934 at the Jüterbog artillery range, it raised doubts about the capability of the dive bomber.
 Udet began his dive at 1000 m and released his 1 kg bombs at 100 m, barely recovering and pulling out of the dive.
 The chief of the Luftwaffe Command Office Walther Wever, and the Secretary of State for Aviation Erhard Milch, feared that such high-level nerves and skill could not be expected of "average pilots" in the Luftwaffe.
 Nevertheless, development continued at Junkers.
 Udet's "growing love affair" with the dive bomber pushed it to the forefront of German aviation development.
 Udet went so far as to advocate that all medium bombers should have dive-bombing capabilities, which initially doomed the only dedicated, strategic heavy bomber design to enter German front-line service during the war years—the 30-metre wingspan Heinkel He 177A—into having an airframe design (due to Udet examining its design details in November 1937) that could perform "medium angle" dive-bombing missions, until Reichsmarschall Hermann Göring exempted the He 177A, Germany's only operational heavy bomber, in September 1942 from being given the task of such a mismatched mission profile for its large airframe.